 Marco Franzato, glass artist

 Marco is the last leaded glass artisan still operating in Venice.
 Working with ancient techniques, he crafts artistic leaded glass windows as well as jeawellery and decorations.

 Marco makes mainly use of two different ancient techniques:

-- The traditional lead technique uses coloured glasses joined with lead, and is put together by welding the joints with tin.
+- The traditional lead technique uses colored glasses joined with lead, and is put together by welding the joints with tin.

 - The “Tiffany” technique is glass welded with tin only: a tape of copper is placed around the glass and it is then welded together with the tin